Hanse1/GettingCleaningData/CodeBook.md

 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+#Process
+(Packages "reshape2" and "data.table" are required)

+-Load the X & Y test data

+-Load activity labels and features

+-Load the train and test subject labels

+-Load the X & Y train data

+-Extract the mean and standard deviation for each feature

+-Load activity labels for Y test and train

+-Column bind the test and train data

+-Melt the combined test/train data set

+-Apply mean function to dataset grouping subject and activity labels

+-Write the tidy data set to a text file